vtman/novoUoM/README.md

 <h3 id="link_coin_extract">extractTimeStamps: extract time stamps from ROOT files</h3>

-We consider all trees in an input ROOT file that have three-symbols names and start with <b>dt</b>.
+We consider all trees in an input ROOT file that have three-symbol names and start with <b>dt</b>.
 We ignore all other trees.
-For each tree we create a binary output file contating information about the time stamps.
+For each tree, we create a binary output file containing information about the time stamps.
 We assume that there are at least three branches in each tree and there are branches named <tt>channel</tt> (1 byte), <tt>timestamp</tt> (4 bytes) and <tt>timestampExtended</tt> (2 bytes).
 For each scintilaltion event we form a 18-byte block of data: 4 bytes of <tt>timestamp</tt>, 2 bytes of <tt>timestampExtended</tt>, 2 bytes of zeros, 8 bytes of the entry's index, 1 byte of <tt>channel</tt>, 1 byte of the gigitiser board's index).
 While we have only <tt>32 + 16</tt> bits for the time stamp, we pad the number to form the <tt>64</tt>-bit number.

 <h4>Parameters</h4>